 Your human.
 Confrontation isn't nice.
 Telling someone you don't like their behaviour is hard to do.

-    But its one of those jobs that has to be done to drive a business and effectively manager others.
+But it's one of those necessary jobs to drive a business and effectively manage others.
 So why is it so hard for most of us managers to do?
-Why do we put it off and what can we do to make this job a little easier in our minds?
+Why do we put it off, and what can we do to make this job more manageable in our minds?
 GOOD EMPLOYEES WANT IT.

 So firstly, to change your perspective on confrontation, cast your mind back to when you were an employee.
 What type of manager did you respect and admire more?
 Managers that stuck their head in the sand, never pushed you or gave you honest feedback or those that pulled you up when you needed it?

 Given you are in management or a business owner now, chances are you had a heap of managers along the way who overcame the "not-nice" feeling of confrontation and gave you a kick or two as needed to help you reach your potential.

 That's the thing, the excellent employees you want to keep in the business will appreciate and grow out of you confronting them, even if they don't see it at the time.
 The employees you don't want in your business are the ones who will take it poorly, and, to be honest, you don't want them around anyway.
 Remember, great employees, love feedback as they want to grow and learn.

 Give it to them, both good and bad.